Battle of Wake Island: Initial airstrike and bombings

-Sunday 7 December 1941 was a clear and bright day on Wake Island.
-Just the previous day, Devereux ordered a practice drill for his Marines, which happened to be the first one done because of the great need to focus on the island's defenses.
+Sunday 7 December 1941 was a clear day on Wake Island.
+The day before, Devereux ordered a practice drill for his Marines, which was the first one done because of the great need to focus on the island's defenses.
 The drill went well enough that Devereux commanded the men to rest and take their time relaxing, doing laundry, writing letters, thinking, cleaning, or doing whatever they wished.

 On Monday, 8 December 1941, the day started normally enough, a China Clipper Martin M-130 had left and was on its way to Guam with passengers, when it received a radio message about the attack on Pearl Harbor, and was told to return to Wake.
 Wake was on the other side of the date line, so though just hours away in time from Pearl Harbor, the massive attacks by Japan came on Monday, not Sunday.

 Just hours after receiving word of the attack on Pearl Harbor, 36 Japanese Mitsubishi G3M3 medium bombers flown from bases on the Marshall Islands attacked Wake Island, destroying eight of the 12 F4F-3 Wildcats on the ground and sinking the Nisqually, a former Design 1023 cargo ship converted into a scow.
 The remaining four F4F Wildcats were in the air patrolling, but because of poor visibility, failed to see the attacking Japanese bombers.
 These Wildcats shot down two bombers on the following day.
 All of the Marine garrison's defensive emplacements were left intact by the first raid, which primarily targeted the aircraft.
 Of the 55 Marine aviation personnel, 23 were killed and 11 were wounded.
 The Japanese bombing raid killed nine Pan Am employees and destroyed many of the buildings.

 A Martin M130 Clipper, a 4-engined flying boat Pan-American used on commercial routes across the Pacific.
 Wake island was one of their stopovers on the way to Guam.